alimurtazafarooqui/alifarooqui.github.io/_posts/2020-01-20-advancedsecurity.md

 <img src="/assets/advancedsecurity3.png" alt="advancedsecurity3" width="350"/>

 1. Test your application performance in request time per second with a standard set of user journeys without a WAF or any network hops.
-2. Deploy your application with your current network stack, and measure the this again.
+2. Deploy your application with your current network stack, and measure this again.
 3. Run the application with your automated “malicious” user journeys and make a note of this too.
-4. Now deploy your RASP and run the same three set of tests again.
+4. Now deploy your RASP and run the same set of tests again.

 For a lot of teams, this is should provide enough feedback to go ahead with a more refined proof of concept.